 How much will I be fined if smoke from my wood heater or fireplace contravenes the regulations?

-*Note: penalty unit value is adjusted every year based on the CPI.
+*Note: based on 2021/22 penalty unit value.
+Penalty unit value is adjusted every year based on the CPI.

 How do I know if the wood heater I buy complies with the regulations?